IBM/infra-to-app-with-landing-zone/docs/cover.md

 <img src="header.jpg">

+Seamless Deployment: From Provisioning to Runtime with IBM Cloud's Landing Zone Deployable Architecture

-> Seamless App Deployment with<br/>
+> Seamless Deployment: From Provisioning to Runtime<br/>
-> IBM Cloud's Secure Landing Zone
+> with IBM Cloud's Landing Zone

 _Session 2448_